-Stormwater Infrastructure
+Stormwater Management

 - a.
-Support green stormwater infrastructure as the preferred option in parks and open space. - b.
-Stormwater infrastructure within a park should not interfere or negatively impact park amenities and function. - c.
-Evaluate and promote the use of innovative and effective techniques for water sensitive urban design, such as rain gardens, bioswales, underground storage reservoirs and biofilters. - d.
-Support innovation that incorporates new technologies to enhance permeability of hard surfaces. - e.
-Dry ponds proposed within municipal reserve lands may be considered but are required to demonstrate the public benefit beyond the singular purpose of a utility. - f.
-Stormwater dry ponds shall be no more than 33 per cent of the total reserve dedication of a community. - g.
-A stormwater dry pond may receive 100 per cent reserve credit where located on reserve lands, provided that the reserve lands meet all City planning criteria for location,size and purpose and the reserve purpose is not prejudiced. - h.
-Naturalization within public utility lots should be prioritized. - i.
-Stormwater ponds should incorporate a planting design applicable to an aquatic landscape and its abutting uplands. - j.
-Hard engineering infrastructure within natural areas should not be permitted. - k.
-Paved pathways should be provided around the perimeter of all stormwater ponds in retrofit scenarios and are encouraged in new development to provide a public amenity. - I. Paved pathways should be provided around the perimeter of all stormwater ponds in retrofit scenarios and are encouraged in new development to provide a public amenity.
+Support green stormwater infrastructure as the preferred option in parks. - b.
+In natural areas only natural infrastructure or green stormwater infrastructure should be permitted. - c.
+Stormwater infrastructure within a park should not interfere or negatively impact park amenities and function. - d.
+Support the integration of innovative stormwater infrastructure that enhance environmental, recreational, and community benefits beyond traditional stormwater management. - e.
+Support innovation that incorporates new technologies to enhance permeability of hard surfaces. - f.
+Dry ponds proposed within municipal reserve or municipal and school reserve lands may be considered, but are required to demonstrate the public benefit beyond the singular purpose of a utility. - g.
+Stormwater dry ponds must be no more than 33 per cent of the total municipal and municipal school reserve dedication of a community.
+Any additional land required for dry ponds should be designated as a public utility lot. - h.
+A stormwater dry pond may receive 100 per cent reserve credit where located on reserve lands, provided that the reserve lands meet all City planning criteria for location, size and purpose and the reserve purpose is not prejudiced. - i.
+The design and development of reserve lands containing dry ponds should be in accordance with the most current edition of the Development Guidelines and Standard Specifications-Landscape Construction. - j.
+Naturalization within public utility lots should be prioritized. - k.
+Stormwater ponds should incorporate a planting design applicable to an aquatic landscape and its abutting uplands. - I. Paved pathways should be provided around the perimeter of all stormwater ponds in retrofit scenarios and are encouraged in new development to provide a public amenity.